KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC Character "Profiles"/Heroes/NPC Peacekeepers/Lore Entries/Hank Dreadbone.md

 ---

 ##### Brief Summary
-Hank Dreadbone is a Skeleton Curse of Possession Accursed originating from the Shadowfell and S-Rank [[Peacekeeper]]
+Hank Dreadbone is a Skeleton Curse of Possession Accursed originating from the Shadowfell and S-Rank [[Peacekeeper Force]]
 ##### Appearance
 ![[Hank Dreadbone.png]]
 ![[Ire.png]]